MasrourTawfik/chat-gi-iads/docs/source/Understanding-the-Architecture-of-Transformers.rst

 Tokenization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Tokenization is the process of systematically decomposing input text into a se-
-quence of tokens, which can include words, subwords, punctuation marks, and
+Tokenization is the process of systematically decomposing input text into a sequence of tokens, which can include words, subwords, punctuation marks, and
 individual characters.
-Each token is then mapped to a unique identifier, linking
-it to a comprehensive and predefined vocabulary.
+Each token is then mapped to a unique identifier, linking it to a comprehensive and predefined vocabulary.

 Note: The tokenizer used during training should be the same one used for
 generating text.